 For anyone in wheelchair or who has trouble bending over, a large pot is the next best thing to a raised bed.

 Your container needs six hours of sun each day.

-Use a premium-quality potting mix.
+Use a premium-quality potting mix like Miracle-Gro® Potting Mix.
 DON’T use garden soil; it can be too dense and infested with disease or nematodes.
-After a year, empty the old soil, which loses its original texture, into a compost pile and replace with new.
+After a year, empty the old soil, which may begin to lose its original texture, into a compost pile and replace with new.
 In cool climates where decomposition is slower, a 2-year rotation is usually okay.

-Before planting, mix timed-release fertilizer into the soil at the rate recommended on the label.
-Or, fertilize with Bonnie Herb and Vegetable Plant Food according to label directions.
+Before planting, mix a continuous-release fertilizer, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, into the soil at the rate recommended on the label.
+Or, fertilize with Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food according to label directions.